mariohmol/dev-environments/dev/MacEnvironment.md

 brew tap mongodb/brew
 brew install mongodb-community
 brew services start mongodb-community

+# If you have issues you cn try:
+mkdir ~/data && mkdir ~/data/db
+sudo mongod --dbpath ~/data/db &
 ```

 if you don't want/need a background service you can just run: